Flexible Cystoscopy (Male)

 What is a flexible cystoscopy?

-A procedure to look inside the bladder and urethra using a flexible tube.
+A procedure to visually examine the bladder and urethra using a flexible tube with a camera.

-A flexible scope is inserted through the urethra into the bladder.
+Under local anesthesia, a flexible cystoscope is inserted through the urethra into the bladder.

 If you have any feedback, please get in touch.